bidgoli/invoice_frontend/README.md

 ### Getting Started

-In order to run the project, you should clone both invoice frontend and invoice backend, then run `npm i` and `npm start` for each repository in parallel.
-The app will be accessible via [http://localhost:3000](http://localhost:3000).
+In order to run the project, you should
+- Clone both invoice frontend and invoice backend
+- Open two terminals and browse into each of the repos
+- Run export SENDGRID_API_KEY=[API_KEY that is provided to you] in the backend terminal
+- Run `npm i` and `npm start` in both terminals.
+- The app will be accessible via [http://localhost:3000](http://localhost:3000).

 ![Screenshot](./Screenshot.png)